jbakery/SQL-Portfolio/README.md

 # SQL-Example
 This repository will show my SQL abilities.
+SQL is a true passion of mine.
+I love writing queries nothing is more fun.